-- the requirements of Clark's Program of Liberal Studies (to ensure the breadth of a liberal arts education);
+- Clark's Program of Liberal Studies (to ensure the breadth of a liberal arts education)

-- and a total of 32 units (one course equals one unit) with a minimum cumulative grade-point average of 2.0.
-This must be accomplished while meeting Clark's residency requirement.
+- a total of 32 units (one course equals one unit) with a minimum cumulative grade-point average of 2.0; this must be accomplished while meeting Clark's residency requirement

 As a transfer student are my requirements the same?